This article shows how to run a yunIO service in Postman.

 Prerequisites in yunIO #

 - Create a service in yunIO.
-For this article we use the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.
+This example uses the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.

 The service has the following settings:

 - Set the Import Parameter NAME1 to Supplied by Caller.